Parametric determinism: Criticisms

 The general task of revolutionary science was to overcome ignorance about human life, and this could not very well be done by reconciling people with their allegedly "predetermined" fate at every opportunity.
 We all know we will die eventually, but that says little yet about what we can achieve before that point.
 Skepticism has its uses, but what those uses are, can only be verified from experience; a universal skepticism would be just as arbitrary as the belief that "anything is possible"—it did not lead to any new experience from which something could be learnt, including learning about the possibilities of human freedom.
 And such learning could only occur through making conscious choices and decisions within given parameters, i.e. in a non-arbitrary (non-chaotic) environment, permitting at least some predictability and allowing definite experiential conclusions.

-Mandel often reiterated that most people do not learn all that much from texts or from history, they learn from their own experience.
-They might be affected by history without knowing it.
-But anybody concerned with large-scale social change was almost automatically confronted with the need to place matters in broader historical perspective.
-One had to understand deeply the limits, consequences and implications of human action.
-Likewise, politicians making decisions affecting large numbers of people could hardly do without a profound sense of history.